Delsyke/flight-review/readme.md

-A simple tool to review aircraft loads
+A simple tool to review aircraft payloads

+More documentation to come